metapieman/uk-house-prices/README.md

 Here, replace ```[STATISTIC]``` with ```mean``` or ```median```, ```[AGE]``` with ```period``` or ```newbuild```, and ```[PROPERTY TYPE]``` with ```flat```, ```terraced```, ```semi``` or ```detached```.

-To create all possible PDFs in a single command, you could do this:
+To create all possible PDFs with a single command, you could do this:

 ```
 make plots/per_square_metre/groupings/postcode_example.{mean,median}_{period,newbuild}_{flat,terraced,semi,detached}.pdf